| Medical Dictionary |

 You may be able to help prevent breast cancer by making healthy lifestyle changes such as:

-If you are at high risk, your health care provider may suggest that you take certain medicines to lower the risk.
+If you are at high risk, your provider may suggest that you take certain medicines to lower the risk.
 Some women at very high risk may decide to get a mastectomy (of their healthy breasts) to prevent breast cancer.

 It's also important to get regular mammograms.
 They may be able to identify breast cancer in the early stages, when it is easier to treat.